Mary Pope Osborne: Early life and education

-Life as an author
+Career

 Mary Pope Osborne has written over 60 children's stories, with a variety of genres and for a range of children to young adult audiences.
 Her books have been named to a number of the Best Books of the Year Lists, including, School Library Journal, Parents’ Magazine, The Bulletin of the Center for Children's Books, and Bank Street College.
 She has received honors from such organizations as the National Council of Teachers of English, The Children's Book Council, and the International Reading Association.
 She received the 1992 Diamond State Reading Association Award, 2005 Ludington Memorial Award from the Educational Paperback Association and the 2010 Heidelberger Leander Award.
 She has also received awards from the Carolina Alumni Association, the Virginia Library Association and in spring 2013 she was awarded an Honorary Doctorate of Letters from the University of North Carolina at Chapel Hill.

 Ms. Osborne served two separate terms as president of the Authors Guild and also chaired its Children's Book Committee.
 She has since traveled extensively in the states and throughout the world, visiting schools and speaking on issues related to reading and books.
 In 2011, she attended the International Tokyo Film Festival for the premier of the Magic Tree House anime film and visited schools in the tsunami-hit area of Japan.
 The film grossed 5.7 million dollars; Osborne donated all her proceeds into her educational works.

 She was profiled on NBC's Rock Center with Brian Williams for her continued efforts to get books into the hands of underserved children on a Magic Tree House-themed tour bus.
 She spoke of the pressure she feels as an author that children look up to, "for a child to value someone who writes books is so extraordinary."

 To celebrate the 20th anniversary of the Magic Tree House series in 2012, Ms. Osborne created a Magic Tree House Classroom Adventures Program.
 Ms. Osborne's mission with Classroom Adventures is to inspire children to read and to love reading while simultaneously helping kids to read at grade level by the end of 3rd grade.
 Free of charge, the program provides a set of online educational resources for teachers and allows for Title 1 schools to apply for free Magic Tree House books.
 Under Classroom Adventures, Ms. Osborne, in partnership with the First Book organization in Washington, D.C., has donated hundreds of thousands of Magic Tree House books to underserved schools.